nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

   Sets task 3's start time as 1 Oct 7pm and end time as 1 Oct 9.30pm

 #### Marking a task as completed : `mark`
-Marks the specified task in the task list
+Marks the specified task in the task list<br>
 Format: `mark INDEX...`

 > Mark the task(s) at the specified `INDEX(es)`.
 The index refers to the index number shown in the most recent listing.